NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

 \subsection{Equilibrium Deformation}

 Under the action of external forces and boundary conditions, a thin shell deforms and achieves an equilibrium configuration.
-Its stable equilibrium state is characterised by the principle of minimum potential energy, a sum of external potential energy owing to applied forces and internal potential energy due to material elasticity.
-For simplicity, we use a linear isotropic stress-strain relationship leading to hyperelastic strain energy density \cite{simo1989stress} of the form
+Its stable equilibrium state is characterised by the principle of minimum potential energy, which is the sum of external potential energy owing to applied forces and internal potential energy due to material elasticity.